-Whitehorse is not only lucky enough to be situated on Canada’s crowning jewel of cross country ski trails, but to have approximately ⅓ of that jewel welcome dogs!
+Whitehorse is not only lucky enough to be situated on Canada’s crowning jewel of cross country ski trails, but to have approximately ⅓ of that jewel welcome skiing with dogs!

 (Okay, maybe not quite like that – but that’s the same efficiency and urgency that we’re operating on.)

 We haul the skis, poles and snacks, and huff it to the trailhead.
 Meanwhile the unlucky dog handler struggles to negotiate the leash and walks the dog through the parking lot.
 Correction: the dog drags them through the parking lot.

 Then comes the magic moment.
 After holding the dog back and back and back, we only need to do one more thing: unhook the leash carabiner and hear the satisfying “click.”